z3dd4-de/Survival-Game/README.md

 - Spawner for sticks and slime: up to 100 sticks and slimes are placed over time randomly on free map tiles, 10 additional apple trees are also randomly positioned
 - Player needs food and water: hunger and thirst bars (UI)
 - Player gets thirsty and hungry over time, loses health if hunger or thirst bar gets empty
-- TODO: eat apple and drink water potions (prepared, but currently items cannot be removed from inventory)
+- Eat apple and drink water potions (apple gives +20 health, water reduces thirst by 10 points) until max health or max water is restored
 - Shader on player: turns blinking red for 1 sec by a red shader attached to a wave-time function that could also be used for green (poisoning) or blue (thirst)
 - Shooting arrows with the bow: player can level-up archery (Level 1-10; UI) and gets better with every level (arrows miss the enemy more often on lower levels, more hitpoints on higher levels)
 - Arrows disappear when they hit the enemy